How to Increase Your Productivity By Doing Less

 With a solid plan for the day, you get started knowing your work will bring you closer to your goal.
 That will make it easier to keep your focus as you’ll know your tasks are important and can’t be delayed.

-In the evening, evaluate your progress.
-Did you finish the things you set out to do?
-Do you need to continue any of them tomorrow?
 If yes, put them down as a priority for the next day.
 You can even decide on the rest of tomorrow’s activities the night before to give yourself a head start in the morning.

 Having a strong focus on a few things rather than an endless to-do list will also help you in case life happens and stuff gets in the way.
 In the likely event of something taking your mind off work for a few hours, you will know how to prioritize your time after the storm has blown over and get back on track.